-Imagine Laserworks Centres – Treatment for Insomnia
+Imagine Laserworks Centres – Treatments for Insomnia

 Laser Therapy treats Insomnia and Sleeping Disorders by going to the root of the problem.

 Insomnia may be one of the most common afflictions in North America.

 Estimates run as high as 60% of the population suffering from it in at various times.
 In many cases, there is a very close connection between insomnia and anxiety.

 There is some confusion when the two conditions coexist as to their causal relationship.
 It is most likely the case that the two feed off of each other in a back and forth manner.

 Anxiety leads to insomnia, and the lack of proper rest heightens anxiety.

 Many Doctors are almost reluctantly beginning to do clinical studies into the effectiveness of acupuncture for the treating anxiety insomnia.